 You can help your child learn these skills by practising social skills at home with your child as you play games.
 It helps if you describe to your child the skills you’re modelling.
 For example, to encourage sharing and turn-taking, you might say, ‘I’m going to be friendly and share my toy car with you’, or ‘I’m going to have a turn on the swing.
 Your turn next’.

-Using Social Stories™ can also be an effective way to teach your child skills such as communicating and joining in with others.
+Social Stories™ can also be an effective way to teach your child skills like communicating and joining in with others.
 For example, a Social Story™ for ‘Talking to my friends’ might include the following points:

 - Sometimes I want to talk to people.